thoni56/c-xrefactory/src/NOTES.md

 ### Bootstrapping

-It seems like _c-xref_ needs to be bootstrapped by reading in a lot of predefined header files to get system definitions.
+_c-xref_ needs to be bootstrapped by reading in a lot of predefined header files to get system definitions.
 This is done using options like `-task_regime_generate' which prints a lot of data structures on the standard output which is then fed into _strFill.h_, _strTdef.h_ and _enumTxt.h_ by the Makefile.

-NOTE: Why this is necessary, I don't know.
+NOTE: Why this is necessary, I don't exactly know.
 It might be an optimization.
 In any case it creates an extra complexity building and maintaining and to the structure of _c-xref_.

+#### typedefs

+In _options.h_ there are a number of definitions which somehow are send to the compiler/preprocessor or used so that standard settings are the same as if a program will be compiled using the standard compiler on the platform.
+At this point I don't know how this is done, maybe just entered as symbols in one of the many symboltables?

+Typical examples include "__linux" but also on some platforms things like "fpos_t=long".

+#### Include paths

+Also in _options.h_ some standard-like include paths are added, but there is a better attempt in _getAndProcessGccOptions()_ which uses the compiler/preprocessor itself to figure out those paths.
+This is much better and should really be the only way, I think.